dch133/Shell-Simulator/README.md

 There is also sample 'hello world' C program that you can try to run on the tiny shell:

- > make hello - compiles the sample C program
+ > make hello < Compiles the sample C program

- > make hello_seg - compiles the crashing version of the above
+ > make hello_seg
+ Compiles the crashing version of the above

 ________________________________________________________________________________